arfa720/Python-Basics/README.md

-# Python Basics and Intermediate Topics
+# Python Basics Repository

 ## Description:
-This repository contains Python programming examples for both **beginner** and **intermediate** levels.
-It covers key concepts such as variables, data types, loops, functions, object-oriented programming (OOP), APIs, and more.
+Welcome to the Python Basics repository!
+This repository is designed for beginners who want to learn Python step-by-step.

 ### Topics Covered:
-- **Beginner Topics**: Hello World, Variables, Data Types, Operators, Conditionals, Loops, Functions, Lists, Tuples, Dictionaries, File Handling, etc.
-- **Intermediate Topics**: Object-Oriented Programming (OOP), List Comprehensions, APIs, Decorators, Multithreading, Logging, Unit Testing, etc.
+1. Hello World
+2. Variables and Data Types
+3. Operators
+4. Conditional Statements
+5. Loops
+6. Functions
+7. Lists and Tuples
+8. Dictionaries and Sets
+9. File Handling
+10. Introduction to Object-Oriented Programming (OOP)

 Each topic includes:
 - A Python script with examples.